 Modernism’s experiments with embodiment and mindedness often produce a remarkable entwinement of intellectual disability and latent disability critique.
 In this talk I will concentrate on the representational challenges posted to modernist textuality by “idiocy,” as it was called, in an era of ubiquitous eugenic thinking.
 Even in the wake of obsessional attempts in the nineteenth-century to quantify intelligence, idiocy is set apart as a deficit condition that can only be represented descriptively.
 Not even modernism’s penetrative free indirect discourse can accommodate it.
 Several modernist texts present an “idiot” not as a primary character but rather as a reflected, or co-created character, via the unlikely medium of love.
 Annette’s love for her son Pierre in Wide Sargasso Sea, Caddy’s love for her brother Benjy in The Sound and the Fury, Winnie’s love for her brother Stevie in The Secret Agent, Felix’s love for his son Guido in Nightwood—in these and other modernist textual kinship relations, the figure of the idiot generates assemblages in which love binds characters through a logic that is invisible or incomprehensible to other characters (and even, it seems, their authors).
 A sustained focus on Mina Loy’s poem “Idiot Child on a Fire Escape” traces this Bergsonian mode of generative intuition, and points to a broader platform within disability theory, according to which disabled people “bring something new into the world that may otherwise go unrecognized,” in David Mitchell and Sharon Snyder’s words.
 I argue that that “something new,” in this mode of modernism, is kinetic, deep love.

-Janet Lyon is an associate professor of English and an affiliate of the Women and Gender Studies department.
+Janet Lyon is an associate professor of English and an affiliate of the Women and Gender Studies department at Penn State.
 She is co-editor of the Journal of Modern Literature.
 Her scholarship focuses mainly on modernism, and especially its historical, sociological, and philosophical contexts in Ireland, Great Britain, and the global reaches of the British empire.
 Her first book, Manifestoes: Provocations of the Modern, offers a history and a theory of the manifesto form, beginning in 1640 and focusing on its use by modernist and avant-garde groups.
 She is completing a book titled The Perfect Hostess: Sociability and Modernism, which studies the salons, at-homes, wild parties, pub crawls, and tea-house poetry groups in the modernist moment.
 She also works in Disability Studies, focusing especially on the emergence of "disability" as a category in the modernist period, and is working on a book titled 'Idiot Child on a Fire Escape': Modernism's Disability.
 She teaches lots of Irish literature, both on campus and in the Ireland summer study abroad program.
 Her articles have appeared in Modernism/modernity, ELH, the Yale Journal of Criticism, and other journals in the field.
 She is on the faculty of Penn State's summer study abroad program in Ireland.
 She has won several college- and university-wide teaching awards including, most recently the Penn State Alumni and Student Teaching Award (2010) and the College of Liberal Arts Outstanding Faculty Advising Award (2013).